juncture-digital/juncture/docs/quick-start.md

 After copying (or drag-and-dropping) the text into the editor pane, click the `Preview` icon in the tool panel located near the top-right corner of the editor window.
 This will display the rendered version of the essay.

-Next, click the `Save` icon in the tool panel to save the updated contents of out new essay file to our Github repository.
+Next, click the `Save` icon in the tool panel to save the updated contents of our new essay file to our Github repository.

 ?> Note that previewing an essay from the editor does not require that it is first saved to Github.
 The preview and save actions may be performed in any order.
 When previewing an in-process essay the text used for the preview comes from the editor directly, not from Github.